 National Applications Addressed

-This study addressed the Water Resources Application Area by incorporating both Landsat 8 and Terra ASTER data into watershed-scale characterizations of land cover and water quality across the MNGWPD.
+This study addressed the NASA Applied Sciences Water Resources National Application Area by incorporating both Landsat 8 OLI and Terra ASTER data into watershed-scale characterizations of land cover and water quality across the MNGWPD.
 This was accomplished using the SWAT and LUCIS models to identify areas associated with high stormwater runoff potential.
 Additionally, this study addressed the Ecological Forecasting Application Area by using the LUCIS model to identify potential reforestation and conservation zones within the MNGWPD to assist The Nature Conservancy’s efforts in local conservation activities.

 Project Partners

 Project partners at The Nature Conservancy have been engaged in on-going work with local policy makers to promote reforestation and green infrastructure efforts in the Atlanta region as a means to reduce the flow of nutrient and sediment-laden runoff into local rivers.
-Currently, their work is focused on 3 primary goals: implementing equitably distributed reforestation projects that increase tree cover to strategically capture and filter stormwater in areas that provide benefits to local biodiversity and increase community resilience, influencing local planning approaches so that they benefit conservation and socio-economic development, and encouraging productive public dialogue and engagement in conservation in cities with an emphasis on underserved communities so that people become more aware of how their actions can have a positive impact on green spaces and local watersheds and fosters their support for and participation in conservation actions.
+Currently, their work is focused on 3 primary goals: (1) implementing equitably distributed reforestation projects that increase tree cover to strategically capture and filter stormwater in areas that provide benefits to local biodiversity and increase community resilience, (2) influencing local planning approaches so that they benefit conservation and socio-economic development, and (3) encouraging productive public dialogue and engagement in conservation in cities with an emphasis on underserved communities so that people become more aware of how their actions can have a positive impact on green spaces and local watersheds, as well as fosters support for participation in conservation actions.
 This work is part of a broader, nation-wide initiative to promote conservation practices in large cities.

-The Nature Conservancy hopes to use the results of this project to inform their work in Atlanta by identifying conservation targets based on a spatially-weighted analysis incorporating multiple factors.
+The Nature Conservancy will use the results of this project to inform their work in Atlanta by identifying conservation targets based on a spatially-weighted analysis incorporating multiple factors.
 This project will be used as a means for The Nature Conservancy to identify critical, geographic relationships concerning the future expansion of green infrastructure and stormwater management in Atlanta.
-Project partners will also use the results of this work as means to continue reforestation discussions with local policy makers and organizations such as Trees Atlanta and the Atlanta Regional Commission.
+They will also use the results of this work as means to continue reforestation discussions with local policy makers and organizations such as Trees Atlanta and the Atlanta Regional Commission.

 III.
 Methodology